 The companies shilling toning shoes make such lofty promises: Wear them and get an amazing workout without doing anything extra!
 Unfortunately, as recent settlements have made clear, those claims are nothing but lies.
 As one podiatrist told the Huffington Post, toning shoes can actually hurt your feet by causing tendonitis, stress fractures, and sprains.

 Alternatives for Women: Pick a shoe that offers all of the cushioning of a toning shoe with none of the false advertising.
-Ahnu’s Karma Latitude Leather Ballet Flat is a stylish alternative with a contoured midsole for lightweight support and cushioning, a cork-wrapped footbed (that’s also antimicrobial treated) to minimize odor-causing bacteria, and adjustable hook and loop straps to keep your foot secure.
+Ahnu’s Tola slip-on casual shoe is a stylish alternative with a contoured midsole for lightweight support and cushioning, a cork-wrapped footbed (that’s also antimicrobial treated) to minimize odor-causing bacteria, and adjustable hook and loop straps to keep your foot secure.
 All Ahnu shoes use a patented neutral-positioning system called Numentum Technology, which helps promote a stable and balanced stride.

-Alternatives for Men: Try Ahnu’s Fulton shoe, a low, hiker-inspired casual lace shoe.
-It’s got a supportive arch and is made of waterproof leather.
+Alternatives for Men: Try Exersteps’ whirlwind white sneakers, a low, casual lace shoe.
+It’s got a supportive arch and is made of leather.

 Pointed-toe dress shoes have made a fashion comeback for men and women, which is bad news for your feet.
 This type of footwear can put pressure on the front of your foot, causing problems like nerve pain, bunions, blisters, and hammertoes.
 When traveling, opt for something with a wide, rounded toe box instead.

 Alternatives for Women: LifeStride’s Parigi Pump has a wide toe box and a comfortable heel height.